 A root canal procedure involves drilling and cleaning out the central canal of the tooth.
 As well as the main channel, there are thousands of microtubules where bacteria can still hide.
 According to Dr. Lane Freeman, DDS,

 even the best orthodontist or root canal specialist can do a great job at sterilising the main root but what they can not do is clean out all the microtubules.

 Suppose bacteria remain in the tubules after the root canal procedure.
 In that case, the perfect secure and warm environment exists for the microbes to reproduce away from the attention of the body’s immune system.

 How is Tooth Health Related to the rest of the body?

 According to Dr. Gerald H. Smith, DDS, DNM,

 70-80% of all chronic health issues originate in the mouth.
 However, the majority of traditional dentists believe that the teeth are not connected to the rest of the body.

-When a fetus is growing in the womb, your teeth develop from the same tissue as your autonomic nervous system.
+When a fetus grows in the womb, its teeth develop from the same tissue as your autonomic nervous system.

-The teeth are a living part of the body, and they are deeply connected to the lymphatic system, the autonomic nervous system, the afferent nervous system that links to the brain and the meridian system.
+The teeth are a living part of the body.
+They are deeply connected to the lymphatic system, the autonomic nervous system, the afferent nervous system that links to the brain and the meridian system.